Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-\textbf{Ratio of posterior standard deviations.} We considered only the network structures ``smallworld'' and ``random'', which admit conditional independence relations, and focused the analysis on the posterior distribution of parameters associated with edges that are absent in the corresponding true data-generating network.
-We chose these specific parameters for two reasons: the comparison between scales is not influenced by variations in the true effect size and the scale of these distributions directly influences the height of the Savage-Dickey density ratio, which supports the findings from the comparison of the density ratios.
-First, we calculated the standard deviation under each correction method ($\sigma_{\text{method}}$).
-Then, we considered the exact posterior distribution of the same parameter, measured its standard deviation ($\sigma_{\text{exact}}$) and calculated the ratio $\sigma_{\text{method}} / \sigma_{\text{exact}}$, for each correction method.
-A ratio higher (lower) than 1.0 indicates greater (smaller) uncertainty for the approximated posterior of a specific method compared to that of the exact posterior.
+We focus on the random and small-world structures and on parameters corresponding to edges that are absent in the true data-generating network.
+We restrict attention to absent edges for two reasons: their true effect size is zero, and their posterior scale directly determines the height of the Savage-Dickey ratio.
+For each method, we compute the posterior standard deviation ($\sigma_{\text{method}}$) and compare it to the exact posterior standard deviation ($\sigma_{\text{exact}}$) via the ratio $\sigma_{\text{method}} / \sigma_{\text{exact}}$.
+Ratios above (below) $1$ indicate overestimation (underestimation) of posterior uncertainty relative to the exact posterior.